JF1527: How To Perform An In-Depth Analysis Of Your Apartment Syndication Market Part 1 of 2 | Syndication School with Theo Hicks

 Forced appreciation is when you go in and add value, which means you increase the revenue or decrease the expenses, which in turn increases the operating income, which in turn increases the property value.
 So you’re going in there and you’re forcing the value up, as opposed to hoping the value actually increases.

-What will happen when you’re reading offering memorandums or talking to brokers, or talking to brokers, or evaluating a market, you’ll hear things like “For the past five years the rents have increased by 5% annually” or “The rents have increased by 30% in the past decade.”
+What will happen when you’re reading offering memorandums or talking to brokers or evaluating a market, you’ll hear things like “For the past five years, the rents have increased by 5% annually” or “The rents have increased by 30% in the past decade.”
 One way to enter the deal is to assume, “Okay, if it has increased by 5% each year for the past five years, let’s go ahead and assume it’s gonna do the same thing for the next five years during my business plan.”
 So you input that 5%, hoping/gambling that the rents will continue to appreciate at the same rate.
 If it happens – great.
 If it doesn’t happen, you’re not gonna be able to meet your return projections, and you’re gonna be in trouble with your investors.

 If you instead assume a more conservative number, a more conservative revenue increase, which is 2%-3%, which is very conservative, then if it does better and it hits that 5% – great, you were able to exceed your return projections.
 If not, you’re still safe and able to hit those projections for your investors.
 So that’s one, the conservative revenue increase and not using historicals.